 The Company anticipates revenue will continue to increase as the Company participates in the drilling of more wells in the East Slopes Project in California and our project in Michigan.
-However given the current decline and instability in hydrocarbon prices, the timing of any drilling activity in California will be dependent on a sustained improvement in hydrocarbon prices and a successful refinancing or restructuring of our credit facility.
+However given the current decline and instability in hydrocarbon prices, the timing of any drilling activity in California will be dependent on a sustained improvement in hydrocarbon prices and success in securing financing for the Company's drilling program.